-Marking much of the boundary between the counties of Essex and Suffolk, the river Stour runs through the village of East Bergholt and the Dedham Vale.
-At the turn of the 19th century, painter John Constable’s father Golding was a wealthy businessman in this area, owning Flatford and Dedham water mills and numerous stores and warehouses.
-Golding’s barges would take flour from the mills along the Stour to Mistley Harbour, from where his sailing ship, The Telegraph, would transport it to London.
-Despite him being the fourth child, Golding’s firm intention was that John would go on to run this substantial business for the benefit of his six siblings.
+Marking much of the boundary between the counties of Essex and Suffolk, the River Stour runs through the village of East Bergholt and the Dedham Vale.
+At the turn of the 19th century, Constable’s father, Golding, was a wealthy businessman in this area, owning Flatford and Dedham water mills and numerous stores and warehouses.
+Golding’s barges would take flour from the mills along the Stour to Mistley Quay, from where his sailing ship, the Telegraph, would transport it to London.
+Despite John being his fourth child, Golding’s firm intention was that he would go on to run this substantial business for the benefit of his five siblings.

 Letters show that John had a shy, introverted personality and was much happier on his own, sketching out and about in nature.
 His growing desire to become a professional painter was in direct opposition to his father’s wishes and went on to cause enormous conflict in the family.
 Golding eventually relented, allowing John to move to London for his studies.
 In the decade following 1798, Constable was rarely in Suffolk and could be found sketching in places of established beauty such as the Lake District, or studying the Old Masters at the Royal Academy.

 On a return visit to East Bergholt in 1809, Constable began a long courtship with Maria Bicknell.
-The two were socially well-matched, but he had chosen the granddaughter of wealthy local pastor Dr. Rhudde, his father Golding’s bitter life-long enemy and someone who vehemently opposed the union.
-Already shy and distant, John Constable’s choice of career and fiancée made him the stuff of local legend and gossip, further alienating him from village society.
+The two were socially well-matched, but he had chosen the granddaughter of wealthy local pastor Dr Rhudde, his father’s bitter life-long enemy, and he vehemently opposed the union.
+Already shy and distant, Constable’s choice of career and fiancée made him the stuff of local legend and gossip, further alienating him from village society.

 Around the village, mills, fields and waterways formed a pre-industrial working environment populated with labourers and others going about their work.
 Tourists were unlikely and any visitors would be there on business.
-As the son of the land owner Constable had privileged access to these areas, allowing him to sit and paint his oil sketches undisturbed.
-At the time he began courting Maria, Constable made his first mature paintings of the landscapes around East Bergholt and the Stour (FIG. 1).
-His love of nature and the effects of light falling on it inspired him to create a ‘natural painture,’ but the views he chose to paint also had powerful personal associations for him: the mills and barges owned by his father, the fields and pathways where he courted his future wife.
+As the son of the land owner, Constable had privileged access to these areas, allowing him to sit and paint his oil sketches undisturbed.
+At the time he began courting Maria, Constable made his first mature paintings of the landscapes around East Bergholt and the Stour.
+His love of nature and the effects of light falling on it inspired him to create what he called “natural painture”, but the views he chose to paint also had powerful personal associations for him: the mills and barges were owned by his father, and the fields and pathways were where he courted his future wife.